freeCodeCamp/guide/src/pages/svg/index.md

+---
+title: SVG
+---
-# SVG
+## SVG

 SVG or Scalable Vector Graphics is a web standard for defining vector based graphics in web pages.